vmware-allspark/tsm_multi_ingressgateway/README.md

    <br/>
    <br/>

-2) Lets split bookinfo app and install all the apps except details in cluster-1 bookinfo namespace and install details on cluster-2 bookinfo namespace.
+2) Lets split bookinfo app and install all the microservices except "details" in cluster-1 bookinfo namespace and install "details" on cluster-2 bookinfo namespace.

   - On cluster-1
      ```kubectl label ns bookinfo istio-injection=enabled